SpektroAudio/NGEN-UserManual/docs/techniques.md

 - [POP](generators.md#pop) + [Arper](generators.md#arper): In this combination, POP can be used to generate the main chord progression while Arper can be used to add a repeating arpeggio pattern on top of it.

 - 2X [ACDGEN](generators.md#acdgen): Two ACDGEN tracks can be combined to create more intricate sequences.
-Try setting the 2 ACDGEN tracks to different modes and/or octaves for more interesting results.
+Try setting the 2 ACDGEN tracks to different algorithms and/or octaves for more interesting results.

 Extra tips for combining multiple tracks: